How to book

 Your Protection and Security

-Listed below are the various Licences and Memberships held by Light Blue Travel to ensure that your payments are fully protected and that our business practices are properly regulated.
+Listed below are the various Licences and Memberships held by Light Blue Travel to ensure that that our business practices are properly regulated.
+We provide financial protection for your money when you buy a package holiday.
+If you buy other travel arrangements such as accommodation only this protection does not apply.

 Light Blue Travel is a member of ABTA (membership nos D6183/ V9324).
 For 60 years ABTA and its Members have been helping holidaymakers to get the most from their travel by working to high professional standards and offering choice, value and quality.
 For further information visit www.abta.com